WilliamTjonndal/IT3212/assignment4/Group 25 Preprocessing.md

 In addition, we identified perceptual duplicates by computing a perceptual hash for each image and grouping images with identical hashes.
 Unlike exact duplicates, which rely on MD5 and only catch bit-for-bit identical files, perceptual hashing groups images that look the same, even if they differ slightly in encoding or minor edits.
 The results are shown in figure 5 and 6, where many image pairs are nearly indistinguishable to the human eye, though some differ slightly in lighting or saturation.

 This method identified some of the same images as the exact-duplicate search, but also uncovered images that had been slightly modified.
 Perceptually duplicate images that appeared in multiple categories were retained for the same reasons as the exact duplicates, but those occurring within the same category folder were removed to eliminate redundant information.
 In total, we removed 10 perceptual duplicates.
 These duplicates with slight modifications could be seen as intented data augmentation, but we removed them so that we can control the augmentation process ourselves.
-This will be described further.
+This will be described further in the next sections.

 <p align="center">
   <img src="task1/results/perceptual_duplicates_same_label/perceptual_duplicates_same_label_pairs.png" width="500"/><br>